Giorgio Armani’s legacy: the designer who mastered light

 • 2025 (September 4): passing of Giorgio Armani in Milan.

-There are creators who live in the archives, Armani lived in the usage.
-His work is fully admired only in motion: a sleeve that accompanies the arm, a shoulder that does not impose, a material that breathes.
-In Milan, the rumor has fallen silent.
+Some creators live in archives; Armani lived in use.
+His work is fully admired only in motion: a sleeve that follows the arm, a shoulder that does not impose itself, a material that breathes.
+In Milan, the rumor fell silent.
 What remains is a method: see better to show less.
 It’s little.
 It’s everything.

 This article was written by Émilie Schwartz.